d4vynn/blog/README.md

 ─── ⋆⋅☆⋅⋆ ──

-After graduating with my Bachelor's Degree, I intend to work full-time as a software engineer in Florida.
-I currently have a certificate in web development and am in the process of studying for CompTIA's CySa certification.
-Aside from programming, my hobbies include reading romance novels, writing, and dabbling in automotive photography.

-With time, I hope to build a career where I can work on projects that allow me to express creativity, hone my skills in programming, and build relationships with other programmers.
+Currently a student attending Valencia College and working toward my A.A.
+After graduating, I intend on pursuing a Bachelor's in Computer Science and work as a software engineer.
+With time, I hope to build a career that allows me to express creativity, cultivate work relationships, and work on projects that I find interesting. :)

+Programming Languages:
+HTML, CSS, and Javascript
+Python

 ─── ⋆⋅☆⋅⋆ ──